upcliujie/mesa/docs/envvars.rst

       disable fast clears
    ``noccs``
       disable lossless color compression
-   ``optimizer``
+   ``notiling``
+      ensure that the memory layout of the resource is not tiled ``optimizer``
       dump shader assembly to files at each optimization pass and iteration that make progress